Q&A

 Roads

+Prior to the underbridge being installed at Christmas there had been a requirement to have some low-volume access from the east and southern parts of the existing highway network to provide temporary accesses.
+However, with the bridge now in place the majority of construction traffic can access the whole site from the main entrance.
 SEGRO was also conveyed rights of access along Benningfield Drive - a bridleway with rights of access to landowners along the lane.
-We understand access arrangements are similar to those in place for Springfield Farm, Tarmac, Network Rail and the fishing club which also use the bridleway for vehicle access.
-SEGRO will keep site access via these routes to a minimum as most of our plant and people enter via the main A414 access point.
+We understand access arrangements are similar to those in place for Springfield Farm, Tarmac and Network Rail which also use the bridleway for vehicle access.
+SEGRO will keep site access via these routes to a minimum.

 Hertfordshire County Council is aware of various access rights SEGRO and our contractors have in relation to the development.
 These are private rights to use land and are not in breach of the Road Traffic Act.

-As part of the planning permission, SEGRO modelled the anticipated road vehicle movements and designed a number of enhancements to the road network to accommodate the vehicles expected to use SEGRO Logistics Park Radlett.
+As part of the planning permission, traffic consultants modelled the anticipated road vehicle movements and designed a number of enhancements to the road network to accommodate the vehicles expected to use SEGRO Logistics Park Radlett.

 The highway authorities (Hertfordshire County Council and National Highways) have been consulted at all stages of the planning process and as with any scheme of this size and complexity there will be ongoing discussions with them to secure technical approval and adoption of the detailed design.